liwewe/DemoBlazeWebAutomation/README.md

 - **`reports/`**
   Stores generated test reports.
+  - `api/api-report.html`: API Test Report in HTML format for quick overview
+  - `api/api-report.json`: API Test Report in JSON format, can be used with third-party tools like Allure
-  - `test-report.html`: HTML format for quick overview
+  - `web/web-report.html`: WEB Test Repoert in HTML format for quick overview
-  - `test-report.json`: Can be used with third-party tools like Allure
+  - `web/web-report.json`: WEB Test Report in JSON format, can be used with third-party tools like Allure

 ---